IamM47Z/UnQuitter/README.md

-# Minecraft UnQuitter v1.0.0
+# Minecraft UnQuitter

-Minecraft UnQuitter is a Fabric Client Mod for 1.19.2 that prevents some strange behavior on macOS from interrupting the game.
+Minecraft UnQuitter is a Fabric Client Mod that prevents some strange behavior on macOS from interrupting the game.
 With this mod, its possible to use `Cmd + Q` and other shortcuts (such has `Cmd + M` to minimize the game) without triggering the system shortcuts during the game.

 ## Known Current Issues: